Contrasting Finward Bancorp (FNWD) & The Competition

 |2.33

-As a group, “Federal savings institutions” companies have a potential downside of 0.16%.
-Given Finward Bancorp’s competitors higher possible upside, analysts clearly believe Finward Bancorp has less favorable growth aspects than its competitors.
+As a group, “Federal savings institutions” companies have a potential upside of 0.16%.
+Given Finward Bancorp’s rivals higher probable upside, analysts clearly believe Finward Bancorp has less favorable growth aspects than its rivals.

 Dividends

-Finward Bancorp pays an annual dividend of $1.24 per share and has a dividend yield of 2.7%.
+Finward Bancorp pays an annual dividend of $1.24 per share and has a dividend yield of 2.6%.
 Finward Bancorp pays out 25.7% of its earnings in the form of a dividend.
-As a group, “Federal savings institutions” companies pay a dividend yield of 2.5% and pay out 29.0% of their earnings in the form of a dividend.
-Finward Bancorp is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.
+As a group, “Federal savings institutions” companies pay a dividend yield of 2.6% and pay out 25.6% of their earnings in the form of a dividend.

 Finward Bancorp is a bank holding company, which engages in the provision of financial services.
 It offers checking and savings accounts, loans, eBanking, cash management, investments, retirement plans, and trust funds.
 The company was founded on January 31, 1994 and is headquartered in Munster, IN.